Online Reporting System E-Plan

 Florida Tier II Reporting

-Tier Ⅱ reporting in Florida is required for any facility that stores hazardous chemicals that meet or exceed chemical thresholds.
-Under Section 312 of the Emergency Planning and Community Right to Know Act of 1986 (EPCRA), submission of a Tier Ⅱ form is required when working with hazardous chemicals.
-This form, known as the Emergency and Hazardous Chemical Inventory Forms, is used to notify state officials, local officials, and the general public regarding potential hazards.
+In Florida, any facility storing hazardous chemicals at or above certain thresholds must comply with Tier II reporting requirements.
+According to Section 312 of the Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA), submitting a Tier II form is mandatory when handling such chemicals.
+This form is used to notify state officials, local officials, and the general public about potential hazards

 Understanding Florida’s Tier II Reporting Requirements